wedotstudio/uwp-devkit/README.md

 # License

  You may use, distribute and copy **UWP DevKit** under the terms of **GNU General Public License version 3** as shown in [LICENSE](https://raw.githubusercontent.com/patrick330602/UWP-DevKit/master/LICENSE).

- > Keep in remind that all projects using or referencing code from **UWP DevKit** should be open sourced and use with the same license.